Travel Automation Services Limited Retirement Benefits Scheme

 Additional Voluntary Contributions

-Some members have obtained further benefits from having paid Additional Voluntary Contributions (AVCs) into the Scheme either with facilities through Aegon or Equitable Life.
+Some members have obtained further benefits from having paid Additional Voluntary Contributions (AVCs) into the Scheme either with facilities through Aegon or Utmost Life and Pensions.
 The liabilities in respect of these AVC funds are equal to the value of the investments bought by the contributions.
-Since AVCs are defined contribution in nature, the Trustees review the choice of investments on a regular basis in order to meet the requirements of the Pension Regulator’s DC Code of Practice 13 and related guidance, which came into effect in November 2013.
+Since AVCs are defined contribution in nature, the Trustees review the choice of investments on a periodic basis in order to meet the requirements of the Pension Regulator’s DC Code of Practice 13 and related guidance, which came into effect in November 2013.

 Compliance with Myners’ Principles